-- In appointing members to the Committee, the CEO on the recommendation of management, should endeavour, but is not obliged, to appoint: - (a) two or more members who live and work in public practice outside Australia; - (b) a member who has completed the CPA Program, is a member of good standing and is an employee in a public practice firm; - (c) three to four Australian members who hold a CPA Australia Public Practice Certificate, with two or three members being principals in firms that trade as CPA practices; - (d) one or more members who are either a current Program External Assessor or Peer Assessor; - (e) members who specialise in audit, insolvency, or financial advisory services, or who have substantial experience in risk management or insurance or such other areas of specialisation as identified by the Committee Chair as being relevant to the Committee; and - (f) members who are strongly committed to protecting the public interest and supporting public practice members to achieve best practice through continuous business improvement. - 3.3 Directors of CPA Australia and Associate members of the organisation are ineligible for appointment to the Committee. - 3.4 A member of the Committee may fall into more than one of the categories referred to in paragraph 3.2 above. - 3.5 The nomination and appointments process, while based on merit, should also reflect wherever possible, CPA Australia's commitment to inclusion and diversity as set out in the organisation's policy. - 3.6 Management will provide recommendations to the CEO on the proposed appointments to the Committee (including appointments to fill a casual vacancy in consultation with the Committee Chair under clause 3.12) and reappointments to the Committee (subject to the
+- 4.2 In appointing members to the Committee, the CEO on the recommendation of management, should endeavour, but is not obliged, to appoint: - (a) two or more members who live and work in public practice outside Australia; - (b) a member who has completed the CPA Program, is a member of good standing and is an employee in a public practice firm; - three to four Australian members who hold a CPA Australia Public Practice Certificate, with two or three members being principals in firms that trade as CPA practices; and - (d) members who specialise in audit, insolvency, or financial advisory services, or who have substantial experience in risk management or insurance or such other areas of specialisation as identified by the Committee Chair as being relevant to the Committee. - 4.3 Directors of CPA Australia and Associate members of the organisation are ineligible for appointment to the Committee. - 4.4 A member of the Committee may fall into more than one of the categories referred to in paragraph 4.2 above. - 4.5 The nomination and appointments process, while based on merit, should also reflect wherever possible, CPA Australia's commitment to inclusion and diversity as set out in the organisation's policy. - 4.6 Management will provide recommendations to the CEO on the proposed appointments to the Committee (including appointments to fill a casual vacancy in consultation with the Committee Chair under clause 4.12) and reappointments to the Committee (subject to the member's willingness to continue to serve and the tenure provisions in clause 6) for approval in accordance with the appointments procedure relating to the Committee.
+CEO approval is not required where a secondment is proposed under paragraph 4.9 below. - 4.7 It is expected that membership of the Committee will be renewed as members retire.